responsible-ai-collaborative/aiid/README.md

 }
 ```

+4. Update `createCitiationPages.js` to have it pull the new taxonomy definitions.
+The relevant lines are:

+    - /site/gatsby-site/page-creators/createCitiationPages.js#L125
+    - /site/gatsby-site/page-creators/createCitiationPages.js#L180

-4. Restart Gatsby
+5. Restart Gatsby

-Restarting Gatsby should make the new taxonomy available on the citation pages.
+Restarting Gatsby should make the new taxonomy available on the citation pages, so you can visit /cite/1 to see a form for editing the taxonomy.
+Please note that you will need to be logged in to a user account on the application to see the form.

 ## License